alang24/Visualization-InjuryProbability/README.md

 While at the Center for Applied Biomechanics, I had written a MATLAB script that produced injury visualizations on the human body for various FEA crash simulations.
 The script was slow and felt hard-coded, and I wanted to adapt the script using Python.
 The result was that I was able to familiarize myself with Pandas, numpy, and Pillow while creating a faster and easier to use alternative.

 **Performance comparison:**
-- MATLAB runtime: 76.5 seconds
+- MATLAB runtime: 1.0625 seconds per image
-- Python runtime: 12.3 seconds
+- Python runtime: 0.1708 seconds per image

 **Projects**
 - HMC 2019